The Misunderstood — Emerson Literary T-Shirt

 To be great is to be misunderstood.

-If this line speaks to you, Emerson's Leave a Trail Sweatshirt — "Do not go where the path may lead, go instead where there is no path and leave a trail." — comes from the same conviction.
+If this line speaks to you, Muriel Strode's Leave a Trail Tee — "I will not follow where the path may lead, but I will go where there is no path, and I will leave a trail." — comes from the same conviction.
 Don't follow.
 Build.

 Ralph Waldo Emerson, in Plain English